 This is true for your company whether you’ve made a single conscious branding decision or not.

 And that’s why it’s vitally important to make conscious, consistent branding choices.
 The decisions left unmade, and a brand left untended may hurt your business.

 So, do a little soul-searching as you consider side hustle ideas and side gigs.
 The best side hustles aren’t necessarily those that side hustlers have already launched.
 The best side hustle for you may be uniquely based on your unique talent, knowledge, or skills.

 And, of course, you should consider your available spare time to start a side hustle and whether you have enough time if you continue to work a full-time job.
 It’s possible that the best side hustle would take too much time and won’t allow you to keep your job.

 Maybe you should consider a side hustle that will generate extra money but will take up less of your spare time and let you balance your day job or part-time job and your side hustle.

 When it comes to building a brand for your side hustle, you should understand that your brand is much more than your business name and logo, although your brand’s visual identity starts with those elements.

 It may help if you articulate your ideas and strategy in a business plan.

 Now, we know you may not be ready to write a 50-page business plan.
 And that’s OK.

-You don’t need to write a long plan.
-Consider putting together a simple one-page business plan – it’s quick to create and will help you develop your strategy.
+You don’t need to write an extended plan.
+Consider putting together a simple one-page business plan – it’s quick to create and help you develop your strategy.
 Among the questions you should answer in your simple plan: